nest/nest-simulator/doc/guides/nest_server.rst

 Getting started
 ---------------

-Upon starting NEST Server is started, you can send requests to it.
+Upon starting NEST Server, you can send requests to it.
-Here are instructions from different interfaces:
+Here are instructions for different interfaces:

 .. tabs::